aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 Selecting the Zernike order
 ---------------------------

 By default, AutoOOF will halt processing after the fifth-order Zernike (z5) solution has been computed.
-The z5 solution is suitable for most conditions and is generally what observers should expect to use.
+The z5 solution is suitab-itemle for most conditions and is generally what observers should expect to use.
 A more agressive sixth-order (z6) fit may also be derived at the cost of a few additional minutes of processing time.
 This is usually unnecessary and should only be done on bright calibrators under favorable weather conditions.
 See :ref:`how-tos/general_guides/autooof:OOF z6 Processing Options` for information on how to change the maximum order of fit to process.

 Occasionally, it may be necessary to drop to a lower order of fit if the following features are seen: